New Tool to Detect Inhomogeneous Chiral Symmetry Breaking: Conclusions

+{ Some more care is required to generalise the method to be applicable away from the chiral limit.
+Then the chiral rotation (\ref{rotation}) is not a symmetry transformation of the QCD Lagrangian but generates non-standard mass terms that need to be dealt with.
+This is work in progress. }

-We would like to stress again, that this methodology to study inhomogeneous chiral symmetry breaking is very general.
-It does not depend on a test-function and it is equally applicable to any truncation of QCD, with no computational costs coming from complex truncations.
-Since it is not necessary to know the full momentum dependence of $\chi$, we expect this should also be easily calculable with the functional renormalisation group.
+On the other hand, the new method can easily be generalized to any theory, including simple models, but also effective theories in solid state physics, to study the inhomogeneous breaking of any exact symmetry of that theory.
+For instance, in the QCD context it could also be used to study inhomogeneous color superconductivity \cite{Anglani:2013gfu}.
+Also, it is equally applicable to any truncation of QCD, with no computational costs in addition to solving the homogeneous DSE.
+Since it is not necessary to know the full momentum dependence of $\chi$, we expect this should also be calculable with the functional renormalisation group.

-Some studies suggest that additional quantum fluctuations could destabilise inhomogeneous condensates (see Ref.~\cite{Pisarski:2020dnx}).
+Some studies suggest that additional quantum fluctuations could destabilise inhomogeneous condensates \cite{Pisarski:2020dnx,Lee_2015,fu2024qcdmoatregimerealtime,Kojo_2010}.
 In that case, we expect the homogeneous solution to the DSE to capture the energetically preferred, stable configuration.
-Other studies indicate that the boundary between inhomogeneous and restored phases may be first-order (see Ref.~\cite{Pisarski:2018bct}), limiting our ability to precisely determine the transition line.
+Other studies indicate that the boundary between inhomogeneous and restored phases may be first order \cite{Pisarski:2018bct}, limiting our ability to precisely determine the transition line.
 Nevertheless, our approach should still identify the corresponding spinodal.

-One should, however, keep in mind that a stability analysis in general does not say much about the fully self-consistent solution of the system.
-It just shows that there is the tendency to create a mass term (break chiral symmetry) once we introduce a modulation, in this instance a CDW-like condensation.
-The actual shape of the modulation would eventually to be determined by a self-consistent solution of the DSEs for all dressing functions of the quark.
-This is a tremendous effort, but one that should be undertaken once our method does show instabilities in more advanced truncations to QCD than used in this work.

 Finally, it is important to realise that such instabilities (or even their associated phenomenon, the moat regimes) are highly relevant as they might leave signatures in heavy-ion collisions \cite{Pisarski:2021qof}.
 Even if these phases turn out not to be exactly stable in full QCD, these signatures might still be present due to long-lived meta-stable realisations of these phases as the system moves towards equilibrium \cite{Carlomagno:2018ogx}.